Cheap tickets on the DFDS Copenhagen to Oslo car and passenger ferry make these daily boats a bargain deal when traveling between Denmark and Norway.

 The DFDS Seaways car and passenger ferry provides cheap transportation and day-trip deals for traveling from Copenhagen to Oslo.
 The best savings deals are for travel on weekdays, especially during the colder months of the year.
 The cheapest tickets are sold online directly by DFDS.
 The ferry boats have a variety of cabin types, many restaurants and Jacuzzis.

 The DFDS Copenhagen to Oslo Ferry

 The daily DFDS ferry between Copenhagen and Oslo is a Scandinavian travel tradition.
 The boats sail daily between the capitals of Denmark and Norway to provide not only transportation for passengers, cars, and freight but also for tourists and leisure travelers.

 The ferries sail daily at 16:30 from Copenhagen (Oslo) and arrive the next morning at 9:45 in Oslo (Copenhagen).

 These DFDS Seaways ferries can accommodate around 1850 passengers in more than 700 cabins and have space for more than 300 cars.

 Buying Tickets for the DFDS Copenhagen-Oslo Ferry

 The best prices for tickets on the Copenhagen-Oslo ferry are for buying online directly from DFDS Seaways.
-Ticket prices vary by demand making it worth for travelers with flexibility to compare dates.
+Ticket prices vary by demand making it worthwhile for travelers with flexibility to compare dates.

 All ticket reservations have a booking fee with the fee charged for agency or telephone reservations higher than direct online reservations.